tobydriscoll/udmath305/_notes/linear-systems/20-matrix-algebra.md

 \end{align*}
 $$

-But note also, for instance, that
+Note also, for instance, that

 $$
 \mathbf{A} \begin{bmatrix} 2 \\ 1 \end{bmatrix} = 2 \begin{bmatrix} 1 \\ 0 \\ -3